opencomputeproject/OpenNetworkLinux/onlpd-test/libonlp/Readme.txt

     Parameter 1: LED object
     Parameter 2: user_mode(corresponding integer value from the above table)
-    Note: LED can only be set according to their corresponding capabiity.
-Use get_caps() to obtain capability of any LED
+    Note: LED can only be set according to their corresponding capability.
+Use get_caps() to obtain capability of any LED Return value: Boolean(True/false)

   4.set_state()
     Member function of class led
     Sets the state(ON/OFF) of LED
     Parameter 1: LED object
     Parameter 2: user_state(0 for OFF/1 for ON)
+		Return value: Boolean(True/false)

   5. set_char()
     Member function of class LED